shivannis/xandr-docs-public/xandr-docs/articles/invest/capping-daily-spend-on-third-party-inventory-safety-budget.md

 description: A safety budget limits daily media cost spend on third-party inventory.
 It can be set to an amount that is 5-10 times your anticipated daily spend.
 ---

-# Capping daily spend on third-party inventory (safety budget) in Microsoft Invest
+# Microsoft Invest - Capping daily spend on third-party inventory (safety budget)

 > [!WARNING]
 > Safety budgets are meant for CPM bidding and do not take CPA and CPC spending into account.